10 Best Veg for Growing in Containers

 In the main, most beans and peas are too tall and we need too many plants for a decent crop.
 However, the dwarf varieties of peas and beans grow well in containers, although they may need some slug protection.

-As illustrate veg in containers can be combined with annuals to make an interesting display.
-Illustrated is marigold, Nasturtium and climbing up at the back beans.
+This illustration shows how vegetables in containers can be combined with annuals for an interesting display.
+Illustrated is marigold, Nasturtium and climbing up at the back are beans, an image taken at RHS Harlow Carr